adrien-gueret/ludumjs/README.md

 That means that ALL elements inside your game container won't be clickable anymore.
 That's the trick that will allow you to control the possible actions on each phase.

 When switching phase, **LudumJS** automatically applies a className to the game container.
-This className is the snake-case version of the active phase.
+This className is the snake-case version of the active phase name.
 Thanks to that, you can use CSS to define which can be clickable according to the current phase.

 Please find below a basic example: